abobasel86/dawamy/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Windows Configuration

+If you are using Laravel on Windows with a stack such as Laragon, set the `OPENSSL_CONF_PATH` environment variable to the location of your `openssl.cnf` file.
+This ensures that OpenSSL commands work correctly when generating keys or certificates.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).